adrian-taay/hiiace-os/README.md

 Tools:

-- react-rnd: To make windows resizable and draggable
 - react-icons: Icons and logos
 - framer-motion: To animate pop-ups, toggle minimize and maximize, opening and closing of windows.

+**WINDOWS MANAGER**

+Position and dimension of window persists when maximized or minimized.

+- react-rnd: To make windows resizable and draggable

 **TASKBAR**